peter-milliken/ELSE/README.md

 END DEFINE
 ```

-To generate a chapter node entry in the buffer, the user could type "chap<C-x / e>" (note: this is a key sequence mandated by the Emacs guide for new commands, I have the command bound to F3 for single key-press) and "point" would be (automatically) positioned within the "placeholder" {node-text}.
+To generate a chapter node entry in the buffer, the user could type "chapC-x / e" (note: this is a key sequence mandated by the Emacs guide for new commands, I have the command bound to F3 for single key-press) and "point" would be (automatically) positioned within the "placeholder" {node-text}.
 The result would be:

 ```
 @node {node-text},,